Rome80/Powershell/UnderTheWire/century.md

 ![image](https://user-images.githubusercontent.com/25660910/118501301-78e45b00-b720-11eb-8126-5233f745d337.png)

-And finally, in order to simplify the text format, we used the instruction Delimiter to put print a word by line.
-After that with the instruction "TotalCount 161", we were able to print 161 words in order to achieve the pruposed goal. <br>
+And finally, in order to simplify the text format, we used the instruction **Delimiter** to put print a word by line.
+After that with the instruction **TotalCount 161**, we were able to print 161 words in order to achieve the proposed goal. <br>

 ![image](https://user-images.githubusercontent.com/25660910/118501810-0162fb80-b721-11eb-8614-0ec27e0ed5b9.png)